netik1020/Concise-iPython-Notebooks-for-Deep-learning/README.md

 ## Motivation

-I wanted to have this reposisitory for everyone with good understanding of theory in Deep Learning, to have easy to read reference for some common tasks in Deep Learning.
+I wanted to have this repository for everyone with good understanding of theory in Deep Learning, to have easy to read reference for some common tasks in Deep Learning.

 ## Packages used